- Silence

 3. AMBIGUITY

-Just like silence and delay, ambiguity can also play a major role in the legal job search process—especially when you get to the interview stage.
-Many candidates will receive feedback from the interview such as, “Great answer!,” “We look forward to working with you,” “You’re on the top of the list of all the interviewees,” and others like that.
-But then, days go by and that expected offer never arrives.
+Like silence and delay, ambiguity can also play a major role in the legal job search process—especially when you get to the interview stage.
+Many candidates will receive feedback from the interview, such as, “Great answer!”
+“We look forward to working with you,” “You are on the top of the list of all the interviewees,” and others like that.
+But then, days go by, and that expected offer never arrives.
 What possibly could have happened?
 Scores of things!
 Here are a few things that go on during the process that result in uncomfortable ambiguity for candidates:

-- Because hiring decisions are rarely made by one individual, a committee must reach consensus and it only takes one “doubter” to derail an offer.
+- Because one individual rarely makes hiring decisions, a committee must reach a consensus, and it only takes one “doubter” to derail an offer.

-- The position may have closed suddenly when a planned departure was suddenly canceled.
+- The position may have closed suddenly when a planned departure was abruptly canceled.

-- There may’ve already been a pending offer that was accepted.
+- There may have already been a pending offer that was accepted.

-- The firm might have lost a major client that was going to generate the work for that position.
+- The particular firm might have lost a major client that would generate the work for that position.

 - The firm may be uncertain whether the economy justifies additional staffing.